 Feeling one’s way through the creative process and working without a preconceived idea invites the exciting element of unpredictability.
 This approach presents a kaleidoscope of unforeseen possibilities that are pushed, pulled and played with along the way, inspiring ideas and concepts to develop within the process.
 It seems the medium is inconsequential, whether it be painting or ceramics that I make a start with.
 I push, pull and place various materials without having any preconception of the overall end result.
 This is how I make an initial connection to the raw materials.
 I throw the paint, I throw the clay – there is an organic randomness that exhibits a purpose and order in the final product where a variety of elements seem naturally brought together and poetic compositions act as one exuberant and cohesive form of self-expression.
 I trust that by following intuition I tap into my own sense of truth.

-Today I am settled in Crossover Victoria – approximately 1.5 hours from Melbourne.
-A regional area where Pilgrim Creek Studios are surrounded by rolling green hillsides, contented cows and wildlife that comes and goes.
-I am fortunate to have numerous creative projects and exhibitions to consistently work toward as I contemplate life, research and the evolution of my own artistic practice.
+Today I am settled in Crossover Victoria, approximately 1.5 hours from Melbourne.
+A regional area where Pilgrim Creek Studios are surrounded by rolling green hillsides, content cows, happy alpacas and a diversity of wildlife that comes and goes.
+I am fortunate to have numerous creative projects and exhibitions to consistently work toward as I contemplate life, further research and the evolution of my own artistic practice.